-Extreme Ownership by Jocko Willink and Leif Babin Summary
+Extreme Ownership: How U.S. Navy SEALs Lead & Win by Jocko Willink and Leif Babin

 Extreme Ownership will make you a better leader.
 In it, Navy SEALs Willink and Babin discuss essential leadership lessons, including practicing extreme ownership, killing your ego, enforcing standards, simplifying, prioritizing, and executing.